-- To ensure Teaching Assistants and additional support staff have the knowledge and understanding of data to help them to support individual children's progress. - To ensure individual Teaching Assistants are specifically trained in key areas of SEND, which will provide all staff with strategies to use in the classroom. - To continue to be creative in engaging parents, including our hard to reach parents. - To introduce and implement an intervention programme to support our students who are most at risk of exclusion. - To ensure that students identified as SEND have leadership opportunities in school. - To ensure that students who are identified as SEND are aware of how to keep themselves safe, both in and outside of school.
+- To ensure Teaching Assistants and additional support staff have the knowledge and understanding of data to help them to support individual children's progress. - To ensure individual Teaching Assistants are specifically trained in key areas of SEND, which will provide all staff with strategies to use in the classroom. - To continue to be creative in engaging parents, including our hard to reach parents. - To introduce and implement an intervention programme to support our students who are most at risk of exclusion. - To ensure that students identified as SEND have leadership opportunities in school. - To ensure that students who are identified as SEND are aware of how to be self reliant happy and safe both in school and in wider society.